2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Senior Counsel at FedEx

-Senior counsel at FedEx focusing on eDiscovery and legal technology.
+Senior counsel at FedEx specializing in litigation and eDiscovery.

 Event Details